woleet/woleet-weblibs/README.md

-# Woleet Web libraries
+# Woleet web libraries

-This repository contains the sources code of **Woleet Web libraries**.
+This repository contains the sources code of **Woleet web libraries**.
 These libraries can be used in any web application to:
-- verify the integrity and timestamp of files anchored by Woleet or by any third parties using [Chainpoint 1.0](http://www.chainpoint.org/#v1x) compatible receipts,
+- verify the integrity and timestamp of any data anchored on the Bitcoin blockchain (so called DAB) by Woleet or by any third party using [Chainpoint 1.0](http://www.chainpoint.org/#v1x) compatible anchoring receipts,
 - compute the SHA256 hash of any file (even larger than 50MB).

-Note that these libraries don't rely on the Woleet API (except for the **`woleet.verify.WoleetDAB(file)`** function) and so don't require any Woleet account to be used, nor the availability of the Woleet service.
-They only need to read Bitcoin transactions, which by default is done using the Woleet API, but can be configured to use other independent providers like [blockcypher.com](https://blockcypher.com).
+Note that these libraries don't rely on the Woleet API (except **`woleet.verify.WoleetDAB`** , **`woleet.receipt.get`** and `woleet.anchor.getAnchorIds` functions) and so don't require any Woleet account nor the availability of the Woleet service to work: they only need to access Bitcoin transactions, which by default is done using the Woleet API, but can be configured to use other independent providers like [blockcypher.com](https://blockcypher.com).

-# Building Woleet Web libraries
+# Building Woleet web libraries

 Type `./build.sh` on the project's root to:
-- install build tools
+- install build tools into the `/node_modules/` directory
-- install runtime dependencies
+- install runtime dependencies into the `/bower_components/` directory
-- build the libraries
+- build the libraries into the `./dist/`directory

-# Using Woleet Web libraries
+# Using Woleet web libraries

 ## Limitations

-This library has been tested on all Web browsers and should work on all browsers supporting [Promises](https://developer.mozilla.org/en-US/docs/Web/API/Promise) and [Workers](https://developer.mozilla.org/en-US/docs/Web/API/Worker) (note that if Workers are not supported, it is still possible to hash files whose size does not exceed 50MB).
+These libraries have been tested on all modern web browsers and should work on any browser supporting [Promises](https://developer.mozilla.org/en-US/docs/Web/API/Promise) and [Workers](https://developer.mozilla.org/en-US/docs/Web/API/Worker) (note that if Workers are not supported, it is still possible to hash files whose size do not exceed 50MB).

-Since Internet Explorer 11 does not support promises, you will have to include a third party library as [bluebird](http://bluebirdjs.com/):
+Since Internet Explorer 11 does not support promises, you will have to include a third party library such as [bluebird](http://bluebirdjs.com/):

 ```html
 <!-- IE ZONE -->